papivot/kickstart-pks-on-aws/README.md

 The `terraform.tfstate` and `output.tf` file contains the required outputs from the terraform run.

-* Modify the DNS configurations, so that the newly created network and DNS domain address is resolvable on the network.
+* [IMPORTANT] Modify the DNS configurations, so that the newly created network and DNS domain address is resolvable on the network.

 * The OpsMan UI can be accessed in the browser at the following URL - https://pcf.subdomain.domainname.com.
 *  Access the OpsMan UI, accept the certificate warnings and proceed.